pletzer/python-oop-novice/_episodes/06-duck.md

 - "How does Python decide what you can and can't do with an object?"
 - "When is inheritance not appropriate?"
 - "What alternatives are there to inheritance?"
+- "How can I formalise an interface without forcing classes to inherit from anything?"
 objectives:
 - "Understand how duck typing works, and how interfaces assist with understanding this."